scipy-conference/scipy-conference/manual/communication.rst

 ======

 To inform the outside world about the conference,
-* a Scipy conference twitter account has been created:
+* a Scipy conference twitter account has been created.
+Andy Terrel (andy.terrel [AT] gmail.com) is the owner and should be contacted about password.
 username: SciPyConf
-pass: rha-chuf
-and andy.terrel [AT] gmail.com is the owner.

 * a google+ page ScipyConference has been created and can be reused every year: